Site icon She Travels Australia

 Otherwise, If you are away for a weekend, it will be even easier if you decide to travel with a dog in a car.
 There are no additional costs or restrictions and your dog should already be used to traveling comfortably in a car.

-Flying with your dog in Australia is fairly easy, though please make sure to review current Covid restrictions if they apply (in 2022 this means booking with a Commercial Pet Transport Company for pick up and drop off).
+Domestic pet travel in Australia is fairly easy, though please make sure to review current Covid restrictions if they apply (in 2022 this means booking with a Commercial Pet Transport Company for pick up and drop off).

 Virgin Australia has listed all its requirements and costs, including drop off locations and sizing requirements.